EasyGnuPG/ggpg-ds/README.md

-# Container for developing and testing EGPG
+# Container for developing and testing GGPG

 ## Installation